mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 ======================

-For simplicity, all the parameters that are specified as inputs by the user will be normalized.
-This makes all the calculations much simpler.
-The normalization is done within the *Prepare* class, which is defined here.
+For simplicity, all the parameters that are specified as inputs by the user will be non-dimensionalized.
+This makes the calculations, such as force evaluation, much simpler.
+Here, the non-dimensionalization is done within the *Prepare* class

-Although a necessary step, this is by far the most boring part of the code.
+Note: Although this is a necessary step that will make our life much easier later, this is by far the less exciting part of the code.
-Things will get more exciting in the next chapter.

 Unit systems
 ------------

+In this code, two unit systems are used: *real* and *LJ*.

-Two separate unit systems are used.
-The first unit system is called *real*.
-It follows the convention from the |lammps-unit-systems|.
+The *real* unit system follows the convention from the |lammps-unit-systems|.
 All input parameters are to be provided to the code in *real* units, for which: